Tom Brady’s father reveals covid battle that put him in the hospital for three weeks

 Brady Sr. recounted to Greenberg how he and his wife are feeling after a season that began with him in the hospital and ended with his son’s 10th trip to the Super Bowl.

 “To be honest with you, we’re exhausted,” Brady Sr. said.
-“We’re playing every single play with them, with the team, and at the end of it you say, ‘Can you friggin’ believe it?'
+“We’re playing every single play with them, with the team, and at the end of it you say, ‘Can you friggin’ believe it?’
 We just can’t get our arms around the thing, that it keeps happening.
-It’s been a crazy year for so many reasons, not the least of it was the pandemic and the craziness of the scheduling.”
+It’s been a crazy year for so many reasons; not the least of it was the pandemic and the craziness of the scheduling.”